zopefoundation/Zope/docs/ZMI.rst

 **Textarea:**
 A textarea element for editing template or script code uses the JS library ``ace`` for syntax high-lighting and line numbering.
-Textarea elements which are declared by the CSS class ``zmi-code`` are transformed into an ace-edditor field.
+Textarea elements which are declared by the CSS class ``zmi-code`` are transformed into an ace-editor field.
 Moreover this element has an attribute ``data-contenttype`` which is needed by ace-editor to determine the fitting syntax high-lighting.
 ZPT-Example see: ``../Zope/src/Products/PageTemplates/www/ptEdit.zpt``